 At LCA we place a high value on helping students develop in their behavior and character.
 Classroom teachers will use the Rating Scale to communicate areas of strength as well as areas needing improvement.

 5th-6th Grade

 Art, Music, Physical Education, and Technology teachers will use the E, S, P+, P, N scale to evaluate students in each content area.
-Students in 5th and 6th grade will not receive a mid-quarter grade for Art, Music, Technology, or PE.

 E = Exceptional; Consistently exhibits skills ABOVE grade level